MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 **Approach 2: Manual steps for partial installation**

 Alternatively, you can install a subset of packages.
 You might do this if you do not want operationalization on your data nodes.
-Be prepared to do more testing if you choose this approach.
+Be prepared for more testing if you choose this approach.
 The packages are not specifically designed to run as standalone modules.
-Unexpected problems are more likely.
+Unexpected problems are more likely if you leave some packages out.

 1. Install as root: `sudo su`